apolloeleven/qa-screenshot-comparator/README.md

     <br>
 </p>

-> This handy tool gives us the possibility to generate website screenshots for any resolution.
+> This handy tool gives us the possibility to generate and compare website screenshots for any resolution possible resolution.

 ###